dai-anna/DRLvsDLrecommenders/README.md

 ## 🛠️ Methodology
 ### Deep Reinforcement Models
 Both SNQN and SA2C models require click (or view), purchase (or add to cart) data.
 While both are positive interactions, we treat clicks as negative signals and purchases as positive, where only positive signals affect the user state as part of the model.
-We leverage the open-sourced implementation code as part
+We leverage the open-sourced implementation [code](https://drive.google.com/file/d/185KB520pBLgwmiuEe7JO78kUwUL_F45t/view) provided in Xin Xin's paper.

 ### Deep Learning Model
 Preprocess data...